Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: System model and problem formulation

-Both the RZF and ZF precoding admit a closed-form expression.
-However, they may generate precoded vectors with very high valued entries, which may cause the power amplifier to operate in the non-linear regime.
-To address this issue, it is sensible to consider a precoder solving \eqref{eq:nonlse} when $\mathbb{X}=\left[-\sqrt{P},\sqrt{P}\right]$.
-The parameter $P$ denotes the maximum power at each antenna.
-In practice, $P$ is carefully chosen so that the power amplifier operates in the linear regime.
-For finite ${P}$ and $\mathbb{X}=\left[-\sqrt{P},\sqrt{P}\right]$, the precoder solving \eqref{eq:nonlse} achieves a bounded PAPR.
-It will be thus referred to as the RLS-based precoder with limited PAPR and for simplicity termed as limited PAPR-RLS precoder.
-Since it does not admit a closed-form expression, characterizing the performance of the precoder is a challenging task.
-In this paper, we aim to study its performance in the large dimensional regime in which the number of antennas $n$ and the number of users $m$ grow large with the same pace.
-More formally, in our analysis, we rely on the following assumptions. \begin{assumption} The number of antennas $n$ and the number of users $m$ grow to infinity at a fixed ratio $\delta:=\frac{m}{n}$. \end{assumption} \begin{assumption} The channel matrix ${\bf H}$ has independent and identically distributed Gaussian entries with zero mean and a variance equal to $\frac{1}{n}$. \end{assumption} We are interested in characterizing the performance of the limited PAPR-RLS precoder with respect to the following performance metrics.
+When $\mathbb{X}=[-\sqrt{P},\sqrt{P}]$, the precoder in \eqref{eq:nonlse} does not admit a closed-form expression, characterizing the performance of the precoder is a challenging task.
+In this paper, we aim to study its performance in the large dimensional regime in which the number of antennas $n$ and the number of users $m$ grow large at the same pace.
+More formally, in our analysis, we rely on the following assumptions. \begin{assumption} The number of antennas $n$ and the number of users $m$ grow to infinity at a fixed ratio $\delta:=\frac{m}{n}$. \end{assumption} \begin{assumption} The channel matrix ${\bf H}$ has independent and identically distributed Gaussian entries with zero mean and a variance equal to $\frac{1}{n}$. \end{assumption} We are interested in characterizing the performance of the precoder in \eqref{eq:nonlse} with respect to the following specifications and performance metrics.

 {\bf Per-antenna power:} We define the per-antenna transmit power as

 {\bf Per-user distortion error power:} By expressing the received signal at user $k$ as

 the distortion error observed by user $k$ is represented by the quantity ${\bf h}_k^{T}\hat{\bf x}-\sqrt{\rho}s_k$.
 We define the per-user distortion error power as